 I make a lot of visual work of course but that obviously is for music as well.
 I sew and design a lot of costumes for fun. but that is also for the music projects.
 And I obviously have my field recorder for making samples so I spend a lot of time running around making recordings, that’s kind of a hobby.

 A recent release from Mina, this one has a noise and a techno remix to go alongside the experimental original, expertly showcasing what she is really capable of.
-The variations of this number encapsulate the dark and truly explorative nature of Mina's music, and what we can expect from her upcoming Expression Audio EP: Der Golem.
+The variations of this number encapsulate the dark and truly explorative nature of Mina's music, and what we hear in her recent Expression Audio EP: Der Golem.